Little Valley Fire: Cause

+The Reno Gazette–Journal conducted a private investigation of the prescribed burn, finding several flaws in management and monitoring.
+The Nevada Division of Forestry (NDF) had staff numbers decreased one third after the Great Recession, and several employees were absent in the days leading up to the prescribed burn.
+At the time, the NDF employed 184, but 76 were on sick or annual leave approaching the prescribed burn operation.
+29 were recorded monitoring and maintaining on October 4 and 5, too little for a prescribed burn of that size at 208 acre. the prescribed burn was inadequately staffed despite the NDF promising to "patrol the area 'for weeks' until the next significant snow or rain".

 Progression

 Prescribed burn (October 4–13)

-A prescribed burn conducted by the Nevada Division of Forestry (NDF), known as the Little Valley Prescribed Burn and mop-up operation, occurred from October 4 to October 7, with the last mop-up operations on October 13.
+A prescribed burn conducted by the NDF, known as the Little Valley prescribed burn, occurred from October 4 to October 7, with mop–up operations on October 13.
 It took place on land belonging to University of Nevada, Reno, in Whittell Forest and Wildlife Area.

 Firing operations commenced after 11 am on October 4, with 30 acre completed.
 A small slopover occurred, where the fire spread outside the boundaries of the control line, but it was rapidly extinguished.
 The fire was out of prescription (Note: When a prescribed burn is out of prescription, the fire no longer operates within forecast weather conditions outlined in the burn plan.) on October 5, and negative smoke impacts were seen in Incline Village.
 The prescribed burn was out of prescription again the next day, but operations still continued.
 The burn boss received several more calls regarding air quality concerns from the Washoe County Air Quality Management District (AQMD), but lighting operations had already begun and continued for firefighter safety.
-Strong winds that day prompted an amendment to the controlled burn.
-Two separate hour long periods on October 7 were outside of the prescription.
+Strong winds that day prompted an amendment to the controlled burn for October 6.
+Two separate hour–long periods on October 7 were outside of the prescription.
 Ultimately, the NDF ended burning operations at 11 am that day.

-More test fires occurred later on October 7, with smoke and fire conditions being monitored.
-After each unit was completed, mop-up occurred, going on until October 13.
+More test fires occurred later on October 7, with smoke and fire conditions monitored.
+After each unit was completed, mop–up occurred, going on until October 13.
+Heat was present in unit one on October 13, particularly in tree stumps.